-Join Taz Tally for an in-depth discussion in this video Using the exercise files, part of Color Correction in Adobe Camera Raw.
+Join Taz Tally for an in-depth discussion in this video Using the exercise files, part of Adobe Camera Raw: Color Correction.

 - If you have access to the exercise files for this course, go ahead and download them from lynda.com, and then go ahead and place them on a folder on your Desktop.
 You might want to, as I've done here, rename that folder to something, a name that makes logical sense to you.
 For instance, I've called this ACR Exercise Files for Adobe Camera Raw Exercise Files.
 Inside, and depending upon how your operating system's display is set up, you'll find these folders.
 And you'll see that the folders are organized by the chapters and by movie number.
 And inside, for instance in 02_01, when you look inside there you'll see the starting image that's used for that particular movie.